hhenske/CoderGirl-FrontEnd_Studio6/README.md

 - [ ] Return to `GroceryItem.js`.
 You have one last event handler function to update - `handleDelBtnClick()` which is already connected to the delete button.
 Once again, you are going to loop over the objects in the array, however this time you can use the `.filter()` method to return an array with only the objects that were not clicked.

+## Part 6 - Conditionally displaying content in lists

+- [ ] Finally, let's add a condition that displays 'No items yet!' when there are no items in a category.
+In `CategoryList.js` use a ternary operation to display 'No items yet!' inside a a `<p>` element if the array of grocery item objects the component receives is empty.

 ## Bonus Missions

 TBD